We're here to help you and your child navigate the admissions process from start to finish.

 We suggest you buy the resources that best reflect the exam of your first-choice school.

 During the summer term of Year 5 we suggest you download and print off all the past papers available on your target schools’ websites.
 This will hopefully be at least two for each school.
 Also try and work out some proxy schools of about the same academic standard and download these too.
 Then sort them from the easiest to the hardest papers, leaving your number one school choice until last.
+We also have our own range of practice papers available for you to download.

 Create a spreadsheet, noting all the exam papers you have and work backwards from the date of the exams, placing a date for each paper to be completed at regular intervals.
 Start with the easiest papers and work towards the hardest.
 Hopefully, this will mean your child completes 1-2 papers per week over the summer holidays and into the Autumn term.
 Start earlier if you need to.